Melina-1720/Melina-1720/README.md

 There was a few bugs to making this project:

-1. The code was diffault as the person I was trying to follow had a bad code so I got for help setting it up.
+1. The code was diffault as the person that I was trying to follow had a bad code as they never gave good examples so I had to get help setting it up.
 2. The equipment the LED strip light and motion sensor I never used those two equipment before so I got confused at the beginning.
 3. The motion sensor can only go so far so hitting the dart board you would have to shot close to the motion sensor to activate it.
 4. The motion sensor not being able to shut off while an object is infront of itfor a long time.